skamalj/k8s-terraform/Readme.md

 * GCP Project name
 * Cloud region for cluster creation
-* Service and POD IO CIDR's
+* Service and POD CIDR's
 * Network plugin - calico and weavenet

 ## Preprequisite

-I have tested it on Ubuntu18 desktop, if anybody tests it on windows lset me know.
+I have tested it on Ubuntu18 desktop, if anybody tests it on windows let me know.
 I will update

 Have a GCP account and log in to it.
 Whichever account below comand is using will be used by the terraform (projects can be different)
 <pre>